International Cerebral Palsy

 The ICPGC Governance Council manages the overall scientific direction of the ICPGC, its business and affairs including, but not limited to: scientific priorities; strategy regarding funding support; review of new consortium membership; interaction with stakeholders including governments, funders, non-profit and non-governmental organizations, advocacy groups, and others; and all other matters identified from time to time as requiring GC review, including matters arising from periodic ICPGC conference meetings.

-Dr. Gareth Baynam, MBBS, FRACP, MACHI, PhD
+Prof. Gareth Baynam, MBBS, FRACP, MACHI, PhD

 Head, Western Australian Register of Developmental Anomalies; Director, Undiagnosed Diseases Program WA; and Clinical Geneticist, Genetic Services of Western Australia.